shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   The destruction of an item.
 -   The casting of a specific spell that was cast within the last round.
 -   An action that another creature took within the last round.

-### Not a Dream!

-You can wake up in your dream.
-When a dream ends, you can choose to wake up.
-When you wake up from a dream, you can choose to teleport to your dream self’s last location.

 ## Elemental Master